Compilers (The Farewell Tour)

 As a Core course, Compilers will be supported by tutorials organised by colleges.
 There will also be a sequence of four lab exercises, leading up to a practical assessment carried out during the Christmas vacation.

-- The tutorial exercises are contained in the coursebook, and for convenience they are also accessible as a separate document on another page.
+- The tutorial exercises are contained in the coursebook, and for convenience they are also accessible as a separate document on another page, with some advice about what problems are appropriate for each tutorial.

 - Instructions for the labs are also contained in the coursebook, and practical arrangements are set out on their own page.